Protestantism in Germany: History

-The Protestant Reformation began with the publication of the Ninety-five Theses by Augustinian monk Martin Luther in 1517.
+The Protestant Reformation began with the publication of the Ninety-five Theses by Augustinian friar Martin Luther in 1517.
 The key element of this religious upheaval was a break from Roman Catholicism's emphasis on tradition, favouring a focus on the Bible.
 The lasting effects of Luther's Protestant movement within Germany was to question its existing power structures, imploring lay nobles for church reformation, critiquing the Roman mass, sacraments and seeking to reaffirm the importance of faith in good works.
 His subsequent excommunication from the Church ensured Germany had an ideological divide between Protestant sects and other Christian denominations.
 Another prominent reformer, Martin Bucer, introduced the rite of communion to German Protestantism and promoted Protestant unity, ensuring the anti-Baptist sect re-joined the wider church.
 John Calvin, whose writings formulated the Calvinist movement, emphasised the importance of Old Testament Law.
 Luther called upon the assistance of German princes to further the Protestant movement, namely Phillip of Hesse who convened the Marburg Colloquy where key Protestant theologians agreed on theological questions relevant to Germany.
 The Marburg Colloquy reforms included a restructuring of the Protestant Church in the light of the early church, the dissolution of monastic communities, establishment of Protestant universities, the regular inspection of Parishes and the conversion of nuns and monks.
 The Thirty Years' War, which took place from 1618 to 1648, stunted the theological development of Protestantism in Germany due to the severe reduction in population it triggered, with estimates suggesting as much as 90% of the German population was lost and barbary was common.

+Branches

+Lutheranism in Germany

+Lutheranism spread in Germany through the work of Martin Luther.
+Lutheranism teaches three sacraments, including baptism, confession and absolution, and eucharist.
+The Independent Evangelical-Lutheran Church is a Confessional Lutheran body in Germany.
+A number of Lutheran monasteries, convents and religious orders are present in Germany, such as the Priory of St. Wigbert.

+Reformed Christianity in Germany

+Continental Reformed Protestantism spread in Germany, originating through the efforts of the reformer John Calvin.
+Reformed Christianity (Calvinism) gained support in Germany in 1604 when Maurice, Landgrave of Hesse-Kassel converted from Lutheranism.
+His conversion prompted serious backlash against the Calvinists from the predominantly Lutheran population in Hesse.
+In 1613, the Reformed gained another prominent convert, John Sigismund, Elector of Brandenburg.
+Eventually, Brandenburg would become a bi-confessional state, allowing for both Lutheranism and Calvinism, and the Electors of Brandenburg often advocated for their persecuted Reformed (Calvinist) brethren.